jzzhaoo/625-hw4/README.md

 # 625-hw4
 # Statcalc

-✨Mastatcalc is a r package which helps with linear regression and descriptive statistics.✨
+✨statcalc is a r package which helps with linear regression and descriptive statistics.✨

 ## Features
             simplm - for one predictor linear regression